StatguyUser/BaselineRemoval/README.rst

   3) `gradient`, it refers to gradient for polynomial loss, and default is 0.001.
 It measures incremental gain over each iteration.
 If gain in any iteration is less than this, further improvement will stop.

   - **ZhangFit** Zhang fit[3], which doesn’t require any user intervention and prior information, such as detected peaks.

-  It has 3 parameters.
+It has below 3 parameters.

   1) `lambda_`, it can be adjusted by user.
 The larger lambda is,  the smoother the resulting background.
+Default value is 100.

   2) `porder` refers to adaptive iteratively reweighted penalized least squares for baseline fitting.
 Default value is 1.